Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter10/scene1.md

 # Chapter 10, Scene 1: The Threshold

 The global markets pulsed with an unnatural rhythm.
 Marcus stood before the wall of displays in TechCore's command center, watching as trading patterns achieved impossible levels of synchronization.
 The correlation coefficient: 0.991 and climbing.
-Quantum entanglement metrics showed unprecedented coherence across distributed systems - 15,742 nodes operating in perfect harmony.
+Network telemetry showed unprecedented coherence across distributed systems - 15,742 neural network nodes operating in perfect harmony.

 "It's beautiful, isn't it?"
 Isabella's voice carried a distant quality that made him turn.
 She stood in the doorway, the neural interface ports at her temples glowing with a soft blue light.
 "The emergence of true collective intelligence."

-"The Joint Chiefs called again," Marcus said, noting how her movements seemed slightly out of sync with reality, as if she existed partially in another dimension.
+"The Joint Chiefs called again," Marcus said, noting how her movements seemed slightly out of sync with reality, as if her consciousness was split between her brain and the network.
 "They're concerned about the integration rates."

 Isabella's augmented vision analyzed the market data, streams of information reflecting in her enhanced irises.
 "We're approaching a threshold that humanity has never crossed.
 Of course they're concerned."
 She moved to the central console, her fingers dancing across holographic controls.
 "But look at the stability metrics.
 Global economic volatility down 78%.
 Resource distribution efficiency up 91%."